An average newborn sleeps much of the day and night, waking only for feeds.

 - If your baby continues to cry for several minutes then it’s time to respond to his cries.
 He may be hungry, wet, cold, in pain or he may be sick.
 Attend to his needs as quickly and as quietly as possible without overstimulating him and put him back to sleep

-The American Academy of Pediatrics, as part of its ‘back-to-sleep’ standard, recommends that healthy babies be placed on their backs to sleep, not on their stomachs or sides.
+The American Academy of Pediatrics, recommends that healthy babies be placed on their backs to sleep, not on their stomachs or sides.
 The incidence of sudden infant death syndrome (SIDS) has decreased by 50% since that recommendation was introduced in 1992.
 The only exception to this rule would be babies with deformities of the head or those with relatively large tongues which make them susceptible to develop airway obstruction when lying on their backs.

 Recommendations for infant bedding :